TX-spatial/SciPy2020_Poster.github.io/Methodology.md

   1. Undershoot
   2. Overshoot
 * Applying trucation (3 decimal digits) to end points obtained in the previous step
-* Saving the road network in shp format
 * Using Networkx to generate the graph and apply shortest path